Open-World Skill Discovery from Unsegmented Demonstrations: Experiments and Analysis

 \subsection{Experimental Setups}

-\paragraph{Environmental Setups and Datasets} We take the Minecraft environment~\citep{minerl,zheng2023towards} as the evaluation simulator.
-Within the Minecraft environment, we use OpenAI's contractor dataset 7.x (early game)~\citep{vpt} as trajectories.
-The dataset contains offline trajectories with 68M frames with a duration of approximately 1000 hours, with at least half of the data from the first 30 minutes of the game.
+\paragraph{Training Dataset} We use OpenAI's contractor dataset 7.x (early game)~\citep{vpt} as our training dataset.
+It contains Minecraft offline trajectories with 68M frames with a duration of approximately 1000 hours, with at least half of the data from the first 30 minutes of the game.
 Our method generates a segmented dataset of 130k sub-trajectories using bc-early-game-3x~\citep{vpt} as the pretrained unconditional model.

-\paragraph{Evaluation Benchmarks} For the atomic conditioned policies, we selected basic skills such as \texttt{chop down trees} and advanced skills like \texttt{smelt items with furnace} in Minecraft as evaluation benchmarks.
-We tested 12 different skill sets designed in MCU~\citep{mcu}.
-Each task was tested over 100 times, except for \texttt{sleep in bed} and \texttt{use bow}, which were evaluated 10 times using the human Elo rating.
-The evaluation metrics are computed with the success rates and rewards.
-The hierarchical agents are evaluated on long-horizon programmatic tasks requiring the agents to start from an empty inventory in a new world until obtaining the final required items, such as \texttt{obtain an iron pickaxe from scratch}, which is usually a chain of atomic tasks.
-We split the long-horizon tasks into different groups, including wooden items, food, stones items, iron \etc. For each group, we choose the tasks from JARVIS-1 benchmarks~\citep{jarvis-1} and evaluate each task over 10 times.
+\paragraph{Evaluation Benchmarks} For the goal-conditioned policies, we select basic skills such as \texttt{collect wood} and advanced skills like \texttt{use furnace} in Minecraft as the evaluation benchmark.
+We test 12 different atomic skills designed based on MCU~\citep{mcu}.
+All tasks are tested over 100 times, except for \texttt{sleep in bed} and \texttt{use bow}, which are evaluated 10 times using human rating because they cannot be automatically verified with in-game information.
+The evaluation metrics are success rates or rewards (for finer-grained assessment of easier tasks).
+See more details in \cref{app: benchmark}.

+The hierarchical agents are evaluated on long-horizon programmatic tasks that require the agents to start from an empty inventory in a new world until obtaining the final required items, such as \texttt{obtain an iron pickaxe from scratch}, which is usually a chain of atomic tasks.
+We split the long-horizon tasks into different groups, including wooden items, food, stone items, iron \etc. For each group, we choose the tasks from JARVIS-1 benchmarks~\citep{jarvis-1} and evaluate each task over 30 times.